hiddenlayerai/hiddenlayer-model-scan-github-action/README.md

 `sarif_file`: Output file to write the scan results to in the SARIF format.

+`run_id`: Run id for the current run of the model scanner.
+Defaults to `YYYYMMDDTHHMMSS`

 > Note: For customers using the Enterprise Self Hosted Model Scanner, please ensure your Github Action runners can make network requests to the Model Scanner API.

 ## Environment Variables